justeat/JustEat.RecruitmentTest/Test.SOC.Engineer.md

 ### Platform / Language Choice

-You can create the application as either a command line application, web application or mobile application in any of the following platforms
+You can create the application as either a command line application or web application  in any of the following languages:

 - PowerShell
 - Bash
 - Python
+- Ruby
 - .NET / C#
-- Ruby

 ### Task requirements